Democratic, GOP Senate bargainers reach $10B COVID agreement

 Still uncertain Monday was whether objections by some Republicans might prevent the Senate from considering the bill this week, as Biden wants, before Congress begins a two-week spring recess.
 It was also not yet certain there would be the minimum 10 GOP votes needed for passage in the 50-50 chamber.

-Its fate was also not guaranteed in the House, where House Speaker Nancy Pelosi, D-Calif., and many liberals have criticized the ejection of global assistance.
-But party leaders there signaled they were ready to compromise.
+In the House, Speaker Nancy Pelosi, D-Calif., and many liberals have criticized the ejection of global assistance.
+But leaders signaled they were ready to accept compromise.

-House Majority Leader Steny Hoyer, D-Md., said, “That’s all the Senate can do right now, which I regret deeply, then I think we need to pass that” as fast as possible.
-A senior House Democratic aide, speaking on condition of anonymity to describe internal thinking, said it would be best to take what was achievable and fight for more later.
+While short of Biden’s agreement full request, “this package will fulfill immediate needs to secure more vaccines, boosters, testing and therapeutics to keep the pandemic at bay – and it must be enacted as quickly as possible,” Pelosi set an a statement released overnight.

 Schumer said the agreement would provide “the tools we need” to help the country recover from the economic and public health blows that COVID-19 has inflicted.
 But he said while the $10 billion “is absolutely necessary, it is well short of what is truly needed to keep up safe” over time.